-The propeller wash formation and diffusion processes differ explicitly among these three zones.
+The propeller wash formation and diffusion processes both differ explicitly among these three zones.
 As the propeller is rotating, the maximum propeller wash velocity occurs at the face of the propeller, which is termed the efflux velocity.
-This velocity does not decay within the efflux zone, which is a short distance behind the propeller.
+This velocity remains constant (i.e., does not decay) within the efflux zone, a short distance behind the propeller.
 All subsequent velocity values (at any location within the diffusing propeller wash) are dependent on the magnitude of this initial maximum propeller wash velocity.
-As the propeller wash moves beyond the efflux zone, it enters the zone of flow establishment, where the propeller wash becomes established and the diffusion occurs both inward and outward.
-Beyond the zone of flow establishment, the propeller wash subsequently decays to merge with any background flow in the zone of established flow.
-The length of each propeller wash zone can be specified relative to the propeller diameter, D_p .
+As the propeller wash moves beyond the efflux zone, it enters the zone of flow establishment, where the propeller wash becomes established and disperses inward and outward.
+Within this zone, the maximum axial velocities decrease with distance due to lateral mixing, and the lateral velocity profile forms two peaks due to the hub's influence at the propeller wash velocities shows only one velocity peak along the rotation axis in this region.
+The length of each propeller wash zone can be specified relative to the propeller diameter, $D_p$ .
 The following sections describe the empirical formulations for each of the three zones adopted in the EFDC+ propeller wash module.

-Figure 2.1: Adopted formulations for the three propeller wash zones in EFDC+.
+Figure 2.1: Adopted formulations for the three propeller wash zones in EFDC+ propeller wash module.